 Fiction or non-fiction, you can write what you’re passionate about.
 And, whether you’re writing a creative work of art or an informative, educational text, the expenses are the same.

 Launching an ebook is the cheapest path because you don’t have to pay for materials or printing.
-If your book succeeds in a digital form, you can always print it later.
+If your book succeeds in a digital form, you can print it later.

-You may choose to visit book fairs and conduct readings at bookstores to promote your work.
+You may visit book fairs and conduct readings at bookstores to promote your work.
 This will cost more, but it will ultimately pay off.
 If you don’t have the money to travel now, do readings locally until sales are stronger.

 You’ll also want a simple website with information about you as an author, your book, your event schedule, and links that will allow people to purchase your book and find you on social media.
 This website serves as a sales tool to: